top of page

 50K

-RACE PACKET PICKUP & FINISH AT STEPHEN FOSTER FOLK CULTURE CENTER
+SHUTTLE PICKUP & FINISH AT STEPHEN FOSTER FOLK CULTURE CENTER STATE PARK

 DROP BAGS: BRING TO START ON RACE DAY (50K ONLY)